GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 3: Unamendable Provisions

-1. Rights in Articles I-II cannot be amended away.
+1. Rights and safeguards in Articles I, II, V, VII and XVI cannot be amended away.
+2. Any attempt to dismantle Article VII or XVI shall trigger Article XVI itself without a petition.

 ### Section 4: Citizen Challenge